 Remove Google Cloud CLI on Ubuntu

-Removing Google Cloud CLI cleanly means purging the package, deleting the repository and keyring, and deciding whether to keep or remove the local configuration stored under your home directory.
+Removing Google Cloud CLI cleanly means removing the package, deleting the repository and keyring, and deciding whether to keep or remove the local configuration stored under your home directory.

 Remove the Google Cloud CLI Package on Ubuntu